-Casper College to Observe 2018 “Days of Remembrance”
+Casper College to Observe 2019 ‘Days of Remembrance’

-The Casper College 2018 Holocaust “Days of Remembrance” commemoration ceremony will be held on Thursday, April 12 at noon in the Chapman Lobby on the second floor of the Walter H. Nolte Gateway Center.
+The Casper College 2019 Holocaust “Days of Remembrance” commemoration ceremony will be held on Thursday, May 2 at 11 a.m.in the T-Bird Nest.
 The event is free and open to the public.

-According to the United States Holocaust Memorial Museum, “Days of Remembrance” was established by the United States Congress “as the nation’s annual commemoration of the Holocaust.”
+“Days of Remembrance” was established by the United States Congress “as the nation’s annual commemoration of the Holocaust,” according to the United States Holocaust Memorial Museum.

 If you enjoyed this story, receive more just like it: